imajeetyadav/imajeetyadav/README.md

 I love to learn and build something new, productive, innovative and creative.

-**I am interested in Flutter, Backend and DevOps**
+**I am interested in Flutter, Big Data and DevOps**

 - 🌱 I’m currently learning ...
-  - Azure
+  - Azure Cloud
-  - Kubernetes
+  - Big Data
 - 👯 I’m looking forward to collaborate on open source projects.
 - ✔ Ask me about anything, I am happy to help, only if the ball is in my court!😉<br>